(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

-These 4 ingredient homemade plain bagels take 45 minutes to make, start to finish.
+These 4 ingredient homemade plain bagels take less than an hour to make, start to finish.
 No yeast, proofing, kneading, or advanced baking skills required!
 They taste so delicious and are the perfect breakfast, any day of the week.
 If you love bagels (but don’t love how time consuming they are to make), you have to give this recipe a try!

 No yeast?
 No problem.